-E. Facilities -
+F. Facilities -

-Responsible for managing all HVAC systems to preserve life safety, the building and its contents, generator operations, lead and advise the EOC and the Incident Command for all HAZMAT events and assist in securing University buildings occupied by Facilities staff.
-Facilities will assist in determining any damage to campus property and the ability of the University to occupy/utilize them.
+Responsible for managing all HVAC systems to preserve life safety, the building, and its contents, manage generator operations, lead and advise the EOC and the Incident Command for all HAZMAT events and assist in securing University buildings occupied by Facilities staff.
+After a sheltering situation, Facilities will assist in determining any damage to campus property and the ability of the University to occupy/utilize them.